 The Directory of Backup Files field shows the directory where the backup server puts all full backup files and incremental backup (journal) files.
 You should create a backup directory on a different disk from the database files to prevent the loss of both the database and the backup files in the event of a media error.
-The default path for backup files is (Database Directory)Backup and is automatically created by DBMaker.
-The total length of the backup directory path must not exceed 256 characters in length.
-Users should enter a new path for the backup file directory by typing the new path into the text field, or by clicking on The Browse Button () next to the text field.
-This setting corresponds to the DB BkDir keyword in the dmconfig.ini file.
+Multiple backup paths can be specified.
+The default path for backup files is (Database Directory)\Backup and is automatically created by DBMaker.
+The total length of any backup directory path must not exceed 256 characters in length.
+Users should enter a new path for the backup file directory by typing the new path into the text field, or by clicking on Edit button next to the text field.
+This setting corresponds to the DB_BkDir keyword in the dmconfig.ini file.
+When setting multiple backup paths you should keep the following in mind: